Panera Logo

 Panera Logo History

 Rosenthal’s spouses, Ken and Linda, started the successful café-bakeries.
 They opened a firm in Kirkwood (Missouri) called The St. Louis Bread Company.
-For business, start-up entrepreneurs received a loan of 150 thousand dollars and fully invested them in the business.
+For business, start-up entrepreneurs received a loan of 150 thousand dollars and fully invested in the business.
 They developed and supported their enterprise in every possible way, turning it into a popular network, which in 1993 was acquired by Au Bon Pain for 23 million dollars.
 She also renamed it Panera, taking as a basis the Latin concept meaning “breadbasket,” “breadbasket.”
 This landmark event took place in 1997.

 In 2014, Panera introduced a digital format for paying for purchases: it became possible to order goods online and pay remotely via tablets or smartphones.
 The assortment of ready-made meals has also expanded: soups, side dishes, hot chocolate, soft drinks, coffee, salads, etc., have been added to the menu, intended both for food on-site and for take-away.
 In 2018, the company opened its service to deliver dishes and other products.
 In 2020, pizza was also added to the list.
 All shops operate under one sign, regardless of location.
 In total, the network has five emblems.